rawskijon/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD student in the Linguistics Department at Stony Brook University, advised by <a href="http://jeffreyheinz.net/">Jeffrey Heinz</a>.
-I am also a Graduate Assistant in the <a href="https://www.stonybrook.edu/cncd/">Center for Neural Circuit Dynamics</a>, and a Research Fellow at the <a href="https://iacs.stonybrook.edu/">Institute for Advanced Computational Science</a>.
+I am a PhD candidate in the Linguistics Department at Stony Brook University, advised by <a href="http://jeffreyheinz.net/">Jeffrey Heinz</a>.
+I am also a Graduate Assistant in the <a href="https://www.stonybrook.edu/cncd/">Center for Neural Circuit Dynamics</a>, and a Junior Research Fellow at the <a href="https://iacs.stonybrook.edu/">Institute for Advanced Computational Science</a>.

 My work concerns the mathematics of human language and learnability.
-These cognitive feats emerge from humans' unique neural structure and computing power, allowing linguistic insight to contribute to the broader science of computational learning theory and artificial intelligence.
+These cognitive feats emerge from humans' unique neural structure and computing power, allowing linguistic insight to contribute to the broader sciences of computational learning theory and artificial intelligence.
 I frequently use tensor algebra, formal language theory, grammatical inference, machine learning, and mathematical logic to clarify the nature of the human mental capacity of phonology.